Frequently Asked Questions

 How did you decide which indicators to include in the Dashboard?

-A combination of three key factors went into selection of the measures: 1) we needed a limited set of measures that could serve as a proxy for the well-being of Oregon children from their birth through age 18, both individually and collectively as a set; 2) the data had to be available for each measure and that data must be able to be matched to information at birth; and, 3) the data must be able to be provided to OHSU under the terms of both the data use agreements with the state and with the conditions of the institutional review board (IRB) oversight.
+A combination of 3 key factors went into selection of the measures: 1) we needed a limited set of measures that could serve as a proxy for the well-being of Oregon children from their birth through age 18, both individually and collectively as a set; 2) the data had to be available for each measure and that data must be able to be matched to information at birth; and, 3) the data must be able to be provided to OHSU under the terms of both the data use agreements with the state and with the conditions of the institutional review board (IRB) oversight.
 A process involving policy advisors and key state agency staff was used to identify and narrow potential measures.

 Why are only children ages 0 through 4 included in the indicator displays for foster care and child maltreatment?